 Survey websites are some of the simplest ways to earn money online and in your free time.
 I recommend signing up for multiple in order to qualify for as many surveys as possible.

 Swagbucks.
 Swagbucks lets you earn points called SB for filling out surveys and watching videos online.
+Then you can redeem these SB for giftcards and cash.
 I like to throw on videos while I’m cooking or cleaning.
-It’s easy to get your first $5 when you sign up for Swagbucks!
+It’s easy to get your first $5 right after you sign up for Swagbucks!

 Vindale.
 Vindale Research is another great website to complete surveys.
 I love their minimal interface and easy-to-navigate website.
 Plus, if you follow their social media accounts, Vindale posts “rewards codes” you can enter on their website for easy cash.
 They even give you $2 for signing up!